UdelaRInterior/ansible-role-firewall-proxmox/README.md

 Ansible Role: firewall_proxmox
 =========

-An ansible role to enable and setting on our cluster instance and containers, the firewall service provided by Proxmox.
+An ansible role to enable and setting on our cluster instance, virtual machines and containers, the firewall service provided by Proxmox.

-We can define through files, the rules that we want to apply to each container independently.
-In case of running the playbook in a container for which no rules were defined, a set of default rules that enable HTTP, HTTPS, SSH and ping traffic will be established.
+We can define through files, the rules that we want to apply to each host independently.
+In case of running the playbook in a host for which no rules were defined, a set of default rules that enable HTTP, HTTPS, SSH and ping traffic will be established.

 [Proxmox Firewall Wiki](https://pve.proxmox.com/wiki/Firewall)